robot-clutter/improved_rl/README.md

 # Improved Reinforcement Learning Pushing Policies via Heuristic Rules

-**CAUTION**: The code is under development so some bugs and missing documentation is to be expected.

 # Install

 The code has been tested on a PC with Ubuntu 20.04 equipped with an Nvidia GPU.